Fako Mead was recently featured in an article and interview by Sarah Nduma Ewumbua in Cameroon Business Today (13-19 May 2026). We reprint them here.

 Overall, in less than a decade, roughly 6,000 hectares of forest cover—and the carbon sink it represents—have been lost.

-In response, Global Hand plans to intensify sensitization efforts with the encroaching farmers, support forest regeneration in the affected areas, and monitor forest conditions over the next five to six years.
+In response, through the collaborative agreement, the technical, financial and institutional support from MINFOF/MCNP and PSMNR-SWR, GLOHA intends to intensify sensitization efforts, support forest regeneration in the affected areas, and monitor forest conditions over the next five to six years.

 Map of Mount Cameroon National Park, showing areas where farms have encroached into the park.